About This Chapter

 8. Close Reading vs. Big Picture Reading Strategies

 In this lesson, learn about two different approaches to reading a work of literature: big picture strategies and close reading strategies.
 Discover how these two perspectives can be put into practice through examples from the play 'Romeo and Juliet.'

 9. Interpreting Literary Meaning: How to Use Text to Guide Your Interpretation

 In this lesson, we will discuss how to find and interpret literary meaning in writings.
 The lesson will focus on using the text to find key elements to guide your interpretation.

 10. Feminine Rhyme: Definition & Examples

-If you've ever heard 'Yankee Doodle' or 'The Star Spangled Banner' you've been exposed to feminine rhyme.
-In this lesson, you'll learn how to define this literary term; you'll see some famous examples, and you'll test your know-how with a short quiz.
+If you've ever heard 'Yankee Doodle' or 'The Star Spangled Banner', you've been exposed to feminine rhyme.
+In this lesson, you'll learn how to define this literary term, as well as see some famous examples and test your know-how with a short quiz.

 Earning College Credit